hpvb/dynload-wrapper/README.md

                         Filename of the C file to output --omit-prefix OMIT_PREFIX
-                        Omit functions that start with this prefix (eg _pa_) (may appear more than once)
+                        Omit functions that start with this prefix (eg _pa_) (may appear more than once) --ignore-headers IGNORE_HEADERS
+                        Ignore the named headers, no function defintions from these headers will be included in the wrapper --ignore-other, --no-ignore-other
+                        Ignore all header files not explicitly mentioned

 Example usage for wrapping pulse: generate-wrapper.py --include /usr/include/pulse/pulseaudio.h --sys-include '<pulse/pulseaudio.h>' --soname libpulse.so.0 --omit-prefix _pa_ --init-name pulse --output-header pulse.h --output-implementation pulse.c